-Apache's Common Gateway Interface (CGI) lets you create dynamic content with programs or scripts usually called CGI scripts.
+Apache's Common Gateway Interface (CGI) lets you create dynamic content with programs or scripts (CGI scripts).
 CGI scripts can be written in any programming language.
-Usually, script languages such as PHP are used.

 To enable Apache to deliver content created by CGI scripts, mod_cgi needs to be activated. mod_alias is also needed.
 Both modules are enabled by default.
 Refer to Section 24.4.2, "Activation and deactivation" for details on activating modules.